-5.1 Relationships Education, RSE and Health Education will be delivered in a non-judgmental, factual way allowing scope for children and young people to ask questions in a safe environment.
+S.1 Relationships Education, RSE and Health Education will be delivered in a non-judgmental, factual way allowing scope for children and young people to ask questions in a safe environment.
 Teachers will tailor the delivery of Relationships Education, RSE and Health Education to meet the specific needs of the pupils in that class, and to be responsive to their behaviour and development.
-Classes will explore different attitudes, values, and social labels, and develop skills that will enable our pupils to make informed decisions regarding sex and relationships as well as being able to differentiate between fact, opinion and belief and an understanding of the law on various topics.
+Classes will explore different attitudes, values and social labels, and develop skills that will enable our pupils to make informed decisions regarding sex and relationships as well as being able to differentiate between fact, opinion and belief and an understanding of the law on various topics.
 Pupils will be taught the anatomically correct names for body parts, but slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and isn't acceptable language to use.

-5.2 Staff will ensure that all resources used in the delivery of Relationships Education, RSE and Health Education are appropriate for the age and needs of their pupils.
-Examples of these resources are included in the Annexes of this policy.

-5.3 Primary Academies:

-In our primary academies Relationships Education will be delivered in [science, computing and Personal, Social, Health and Economic Education (PSHE)].
+- 5.2 Staff will ensure that all resources used in the delivery of Relationships Education, RSE and Health Education are appropriate for the age and needs of their pupils.
+Examples of these resources are included in the Annexes of this policy. - 5.3 Primary Academies: In our primary academies Relationships Education will be delivered in science, computing and Personal, Social, Health and Economic Education (PSHEE).
 Children of the same age may be developmentally at different stages, leading to differing types of questions or behaviours.
-Staff will use teaching methods that take account of these differences and the potential for discussion on a one-to-one basis or in small groups.

-5.4 Secondary Academies:

-In our secondary academies RSE will be delivered in [science, religious education, tutor sessions, computing and Personal, Social, Health and Economic Education (PSHEE)] and will build on the foundation of Relationships Education delivered in primary school.
+Staff will use teaching methods that take account of these differences and the potential for discussion on a one-to-one basis or in small groups. - 5.4 Secondary Academies: In our secondary academies RSE will be delivered in science, religious education, computing and Personal, Social, Health and Economic Education (PSHEE) and will build on the foundation of Relationships Education delivered in primary school.

-6. | Relationships Education & RSE: Curriculum and
+6 | Relationships Education and RSE: Curriculum and Outcomes

-Outcomes

-- 6.1 By the end of their primary education the Trust expects pupils to know the information set out at Appendix 1.
+- Appendix 1.
 The Trust recognises that primary-age pupils may ask their teachers or other adults questions pertaining to sex or sexuality which go beyond the designed curriculum for Relationships Education.
-Teaching methods will take account of the potential different types of questions and behaviours likely to arise and staff will assess which types of teaching methods would be most appropriate (for example, a full class setting, one-to-one discussions or in small groups). - 6.2 By the end of their secondary education the Trust expects pupils to know the information set out at Appendix 2.
+Teaching methods will take account of the potential different types of questions and behaviours likely to arise and staff will assess which types of teaching methods would be most appropriate (for example, a full class setting, one-to-one discussions or in small groups). - By the end of their secondary education, the Trust expects pupils to know the information set out at Appendix 2.

-7. | Health Education: Physical Health and Mental Wellbeing
+7 | Health Education: Physical Health and Mental Wellbeing

-- 7.1 Our Trust wishes to promote pupils' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
+- 7.1 The Trust wishes to promote pupils' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
 This will enable pupils to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
 The Trust believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
-Health Education will be delivered in [science, computing, tutor time, Physical Education (PE) and Personal, Social, Health and Economic Education (PSHEE)]. - 7.2 By the end of their primary education, our Trust expects pupils to know the information set out at Appendix 3. - 7.3 By the end of their secondary education, our Trust expects pupils to know the information set out at Appendix 4.
+Health Education will be delivered in science, computing, Physical Education (PE) and Personal, Social, Health and Economic Education (PSHEE). - 7.2 By the end of their primary education, the Trust expects pupils to know the information set out at Appendix 3. - 7.3 By the end of their secondary education, the Trust expects pupils to know the information set out at Appendix 4.

-8. | Pupils with Special Educational Needs and/or Disabilities
+8 | Pupils with Special Educational Needs and/or Disabilities